Microsoft Bing: Toolbars

-The Bing Bar, a browser extension toolbar that replaced the MSN Toolbar, provides users with links to Bing and MSN content from within their web browser without needing to navigate away from a web page they are already on.
-The user can customize the theme and color scheme of the Bing Bar as well as choose which MSN content buttons to present within the user interface.
-Bing Bar also displays the current local weather forecast and stock market positions.
+The Bing Bar, a browser extension toolbar that replaced the MSN Toolbar and Windows Live Toolbar, provides users with links to Bing and MSN content from within their web browser without needing to navigate away from a web page they are already on.
+The user can customize the theme and color scheme of the Bing Bar and choose which MSN content buttons to display.
+Bing Bar also has the local weather forecast and stock market positions.

-The Bing Bar features integration with Microsoft Bing search engine.
-In addition to the traditional web search functions, Bing Bar also allows search on other Bing services such as Images, Video, News and Maps.
-When users perform a search on another search engine, the Bing Bar's search box will automatically populate itself, allowing the user to view the results from Bing, should it be desired.
+The Bing Bar integrates with the Bing search engine.
+It allows searches on other Bing services such as Images, Video, News and Maps.
+When users perform a search on a different search engine, the Bing Bar's search box automatically populates itself, allowing the user to view the results from Bing, should it be desired.

 Bing Bar also links to Outlook.com, Skype and Facebook.

 Desktop

 Microsoft released a beta version of Bing Desktop, a program developed to allow users to search Bing from the desktop, on April 4, 2012.
-The initial release followed shortly on April 24, 2012, supporting Windows 7 only.
-With the release of version 1.1 in December 2012 it supported Windows XP and higher.
+The production release followed on April 24, supporting Windows 7 only.
+Upon the release of version 1.1 in December 2012 it supported Windows XP and higher.

 Bing Desktop allows users to initiate a web search from the desktop, view news headlines, automatically set their background to the Bing homepage image, or choose a background from the previous nine background images.

 A similar program, the Bing Search gadget, was a Windows Sidebar Gadget that used Bing to fetch the user's search results and render them directly in the gadget.
 Another gadget, the Bing Maps gadget, displayed real-time traffic conditions using Bing Maps.
 The gadget provided shortcuts to driving directions, local search and full-screen traffic view of major US and Canadian cities, including Atlanta, Boston, Chicago, Denver, Detroit, Houston, Los Angeles, Milwaukee, Montreal, New York City, Oklahoma City, Ottawa, Philadelphia, Phoenix, Pittsburgh, Portland, Providence, Sacramento, Salt Lake City, San Diego, San Francisco, Seattle, St. Louis, Tampa, Toronto, Vancouver, and Washington, D.C.

 Prior to October 30, 2007, the gadgets were known as Live Search gadget and Live Search Maps gadget; both gadgets were removed from Windows Live Gallery due to possible security concerns.
 The Live Search Maps gadget was made available for download again on January 24, 2008 with the security concern addressed.
-However around the introduction of Bing in June 2009 both gadgets have been removed again for download from Windows Live Gallery.
+However, around the introduction of Bing in June 2009 both gadgets were removed again.